Tonomy-Foundation/Tonomy-ID/README.md

 6. Connect your phone to the pc with a usb cable.
 7. Open the the react native app you want to debug.

-## How to test app upgrades on iOS and testflight
+## How to test app upgrades on iOS with testflight

 1. iOS use testflight versions
 2. Delete the app storage from settings → General → iPhone Storage.